ubaldot/vim-replica/README.md

 1. Add a new key-value pair to the `g:replica_kernels`, `g:replica_names`, `g:replica_cells_delimiters` and `g:replica_run_commands` dictionaries.
-2. Duplicate any existing vim-replica/ftplugin/*.vim file and rename it according to the newly included *filetype*.
+2. Duplicate any existing `vim-replica/ftplugin/*.vim` file and rename it according to the newly included *filetype*.

-Done!
+Done!<br>
+Feel free to contribute by adding new languages!

 > **Note**
 >